issp-center-dev/mVMC/doc/en/source/tutorial.rst

 Output results
 ^^^^^^^^^^^^^^

-After finishing calculation normally, the files for the energy, the deviation, the optimized variational parameters and the time of execution for each calculation steps are outputted in ``output/`` directory.
+After finishing the calculation normally, the files for the energy, the deviation, the optimized variational parameters and the time of execution for each calculation steps are outputted in ``output/`` directory.
 In the following, the outputted files are shown